ardszsantos/go-webserver/README.md

--To test the POST route you can use Postman or any similar tool.
+- To test the POST route you can use Postman or any similar tool.
 Send a post request to localhost:8080/posts with a json "body": "message".